UnknownJoe796/kbuild/README.md

     - Go take a look at the [Structure](#structure) section - everything here is a work in progress, however, so we'll see.
 - I want feature X!
     - Excellent!
 Make an issue about it and come discuss it on the Kotlin Slack channel called [#kbuild](https://app.slack.com/client/T09229ZC6/CN0EA5ZNJ).
+- How do I make a task?
+    - A task is just a function, so just add a new task to your project object.

 ## Principles
 - Minimal - The fewest number of parts that get the job done is best.